Gold Slides After Strong Jobs Report -- Update

 Continue Reading Below

-Gold for August delivery was recently down 0.6% at $1,216.40 a troy ounce on the Comex division of the New York Mercantile Exchange, trading at the lowest level since March 15.
+Gold for August delivery settled down 1.1% at $1,209.70 a troy ounce on the Comex division of the New York Mercantile Exchange, closing at the lowest level since March 15.

 On Friday, the Labor Department said the U.S. economy added 222,000 jobs in June, beating economists' expectations of 174,000.
 Jobs reported in May and April were also raised, signaling strong job growth and healthy economic conditions.